 We need next generation, reliable and robust communication

-Communication are an essential part of a digitalized, intelligent industry.
-Having real-time information about anything, anywhere available everywhere at all times are an important step for the mines of the future.
-Ericsson show the way!
+Communication is an essential part of a digitalized, intelligent industry.
+Having real-time information about anything, anywhere available everywhere at all times is an important step for the mines of the future.
+Ericsson leads the way!

 Positioning both increase safety and save a lot of time in the mines of the future

 Generic Collection of Positioning gives us safer mines as we know where things are.
 Mobilaris and IGW join forces to create Low-cost Mass Localisation of Assets will help people both today and tomorrow.

 This WP demonstrates state-of-the-art communication and positioning technology, for use in a mining environment.
 A versatile, integrated, and highly adaptable network will support communication needs and a variety of techniques will support positioning needs, for all use cases and applications throughout the demonstration mine.
 Use cases that the communication and positioning should support include real-time people interactions, safety, collection and transmission of sensor and process data, process control, remote operation of machines/vehicles/robots, monitoring, collecting position/location data, other Internet of Things (IoT) machine-type communication, etc.

 Working together in projects like SIMS, with representatives from all parts of the mining eco-system and from leading

 Image to the left: Data Transfer Demonstration using multiple cameras.